October is here and it’s bringing some autumnal excitement with it. Choose from the best creative, literary and celebratory events across the city.

 London Cocktail Week

 Cocktails are everyone’s best friend, and what better way to celebrate them than with a whole festival?
-Taking place in over 250 bars across the capital you’ll never be far from a well-made drink or a class on how to craft them yourself.
-An app has replaced the wristbands this year and the £10 pass will get you £6 cocktail in different bars, access to pop ups and unlimited entry to the Cocktail village.
+Taking place in over 300 bars across the capital you’ll never be far from a well-made drink.
+Or a class on how to craft them yourself.
+The passes are all app-based, and the £10.00 pass will get you £6.00 cocktails in bars across the city, as well as access to pop-ups and unlimited entry to the Cocktail village.

 Catsford Arts Trail